Asymmetry-aware Scalable Locking: Evaluation

-\textbf{Bench-2:} \emph{A highly variable workload.} To present the effectiveness of \design{} in managing the epoch's latency in highly variable workloads, we record each epoch's latency in the first 350ms when executing the same benchmark in the \emph{Bench-1}.
-Figure \ref{fig:ch4_exp4} shows the latency of each epoch executed on big cores and little cores individually.
-The latency SLO is set to 100us throughout the experiment.
-During the 100 and 200ms period, we enlarge the epoch's length (execution time) by 128 times and shrink it back to the original length during the 200 and 250ms period.
-After that, we change the length of the epoch rapidly and randomly during the 250 to 300ms period.
-Finally, the epoch's length is set 1024 times larger than the original till the end.
+\textbf{Bench-2:} \emph{A highly variable workload.} We record each epoch's latency in the first 350ms when executing \emph{Bench-1}.
+Figure \ref{fig:ch4_exp4} shows the latency of each epoch executed on big and little cores individually.
+The SLO is set to 100$\mu$s.
+During the 100 and 200ms period, we enlarge the epoch's length by 128 times (by accessing more cache lines) and shrink it back to the original length during the 200 and 250ms period.
+After that, we change the length of each epoch randomly (access a random number of cache lines) during the 250 to 300ms period.
+Finally, the epoch's length is set 1024 times longer till the end.
 As shown in the figure, \texttt{LibASL} is fully capable of maintaining the latency in a highly variable workload (\textbf{Question 2}).
-Every time the latency exceeds the SLO, the reorder window shrinks to its half and increases slowly in the next 100 executions (\texttt{PCT} is set to 99).
-When the epoch's length enlarges at 100 ms and 200 ms, \design{} quickly adjusts the reorder window to a suitable size.
-Even when the epoch's length becomes highly heterogeneous during 250 and 300 ms, \design{} can still keep the latency within the SLO.
-When the epoch's length enlarges 1024 times at 300 ms, the target latency is impossible to achieve.
-Thus, \design{} falls back to the underneath MCS lock, and both big and little cores have similar latencies.
+Every time the latency exceeds the SLO, the reorder window shrinks to its half and increases gradually.
+When the epoch's length changes at 100 ms and 200 ms, \design{} quickly adjusts the reorder window to a suitable size.
+Even when the length becomes highly heterogeneous during 250 and 300 ms, \design{} can still keep the latency within the SLO.
+When the epoch's length enlarges 1024 times at 300 ms, the SLO is impossible to achieve.
+Thus, \design{} falls back to FIFO, and both big and little cores have similar latencies.

+\textbf{Bench-3:} \emph{A benchmark mixing epoch of significantly different lengths.} In Figure~\ref{fig:ch4_ratio}, we randomly generate short and long (100$\times$ longer by inserting more \texttt{NOP} instructions) epochs of different ratios (e.g., x=20 means 20\% of epochs are short while 80\% are long).
+We compare \design{} with \texttt{LibASL-OPT}, which directly chooses a suitable (static) window for different epochs (impossible in the real world).
+The SLO is set to 100$\mu$s throughout the experiment.
+As shown in the figure, \design{} brings significant and close-to-optimal (maximum 20\% gap with \texttt{LibASL-OPT} at 50\% ratio) throughput improvement to MCS while precisely keeping the latency within SLO in all ratios (\textbf{Question 2}).
+When all epochs are long (i.e., x=100), the tail latency of the MCS lock is also 100$\mu$s (the same as the SLO).
+Thus, \design{} falls back to FIFO for not violating SLO and has the same throughput (i.e., y=1) as the MCS lock.

+\textbf{Bench-4:} \emph{Scalability.} We present the scalability of \design{} using the same benchmark setup as Figure~\ref{fig:ch2_moti}.
+As shown in Figure~\ref{fig:ch4_scale} and \ref{fig:ch4_scale_lat}, when setting the SLO to 0, \texttt{LibASL-0} behaves the same as the MCS lock.
+When setting the SLO to have the same tail latency (12$\mu$s) as the TAS lock, \texttt{LibASL-12} achieves better throughput scalability.
+The throughput of \texttt{LibASL-MAX} does not drop at all.
+Due to the high contention, it barely passes the lock to the little cores.